CountESS-Project/CountESS/docs/getting-started/index.md

 ```
 *(etc)*

-The first three barcode map to the same sequence,
+The first three barcodes map to the same sequence,
 the other two have SNVs but they are hard to spot!
 There are 1000 barcodes in the file, about 1/4 of which
 map to unmodified sequences.